ChordPro/chordpro/docs/content/ChordPro-Configuration-Generic.md

 ![]({{< asset "images/ex_chords2.png" >}})

 As can be seen, the `"fingers"` part is optional.

+The `display` part specifies the way the chord must be shown.
+Note the use of `%{root}` to show the root name.
+See file `brandtroemer.json` in the config directory for an example of using `display` to get customized chord names.

 It is possible to define a new chord based upon an existing definition, e.g.